selendra/web3-game-gallery/README.md

-# A Web3 for eSport & Entertainment Industry
+# Web3 for eSport & Entertainment Industry
 A digital assets wallet management development for eSport and Entertainment Industry.

 ## Description of Request